How to Better Strategize Your Apartment Marketing With Millennial Renters

 Ultimately, there’s a new era of social responsibility, and those businesses that fail to recognize those values will fall by the wayside.

-Myth 5 – They’re Difficult to Market To
+Myth 5: Millennial Renters Are Difficult to Market To

 Google “marketing to millennials” and you’ll find countless articles, books, essays, even entire websites devoted to the subject.
 It’s like they’re some organism buried deep at the bottom of the Marianas Trench that is difficult to study, and no one really knows what they are or how to approach them.
 Contrarily, they’re very accessible and easy to engage.